 Given that industrial operations must comply with EPA and applicable state and local regulations, it’s no surprise that RCRA violations have generated hundreds of millions of dollars in civil penalties and environmental projects in the past 11 years alone.
 In 2016, for example, per-day penalties for RCRA violations rose to a whopping $70,117 , nearly doubling from $37,500.

-The Right to Know Act and the Recent Increase in Citizen Suits
+The Right to Know Act and its Prevalence in Citizen Suits

 To reduce the gravity of large-scale chemical disasters, such as the 1984 methylisocyanate leak in India, in 1986, Congress imposed requirements for all levels of governments and industries to follow.
 The Emergency Planning and Community Right-to-Know Act (EPCRA) generally enhances the public’s knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment because releases that exceed threshold (i.e. “reportable quantities”) enable responders to investigate facilities, remediate, and protect against future releases.